3mdeb/openpower-coreboot-docs/devnotes/coreboot_in_seeprom_notes.md

     - unless unusual address hashing function is used for cache tags
 - `dcbz` before and after HBBL
   - security feature, zeroes cache
+    - but not only, it also makes it valid so it won't get fetched from RAM which is not usable yet
   - first range: blLoadSize, HRMOR+2MB
     - stack
     - HBB ECC working space